 We don’t always consider that

-responsibility of the parents/master.
+parents/master.
 The authority can be held responsible by

 the community if the child or slave does not live to the community standard.